walmartlabs/circus-handlebars/README.md

 # circus-handlebars

-Implments Handlebars precompilation that is aware of Circus component dependencies when resolving helpers and partials.
+Implements Handlebars precompilation that is aware of [Circus][] component dependencies when resolving helpers and partials.

 ## Usage